Student accommodation in Nottingham

-Student Living in Nottingham
+Student life in Nottingham

 The city has proven popular with students for its top ranking university education, dynamic culture, rich history, thriving student lifestyle and its safe, diverse and enjoyable nightlife.

 Nottingham has a large spirited student population of just over 60,000 students.
-A good proportion of that is foreign students which leads to the city’s high score in the student mix indicator of the QS Best Student Cities ranking.
+A good proportion of that are foreign students which leads to the city’s high score in the student mix indicator of the QS Best Student Cities ranking.

 From ancient pubs to contemporary art galleries, Nottingham combines old and new well.
 If you’re looking for a fun time outside of school hours you’ll be spoiled for choice.
-With large shopping centres, theatres, music and entertainment venues and many festivals, there’s a lot to do if you’re a student studying in Nottingham.
+With large shopping centres, theatres, music and entertainment venues and many festivals, there’s a lot to do if you’re a student in Nottingham.

 Thanks to the award-winning public transportation system, getting about is easy in Nottingham.
 The convenience of the bus and tram networks will make everything in the city seem as if it’s at your doorstep.